zenoralinux/zenora-android/README.md

 # 🧬 Zenora Linux for Android (ARM64 Termux)

-Welcome to the official **Zenora Linux ARM64 rootfs** for Android, specially designed to run inside **Termux** using `proot`.
+Welcome to the official **Zenora Linux ARM64 rootfs** for Android, designed to run smoothly inside **Termux** using `proot`.

 ---

 ## 🚀 Features

-- Minimal and fast Arch-based rootfs
+- Arch-based lightweight rootfs
-- Preconfigured with ZSH, `powerlevel10k`, `neofetch`, and more
+- Preinstalled ZSH, powerlevel10k, neofetch
-- Supports sudo, man pages, fake APT, custom configurations
+- Supports `sudo`, man pages, fake-APT and more
-- Root and user login options
+- Auto-login for normal user and root support (`-r`)
-- Ready for daily use and development inside Termux
+- Clean and user-friendly ZSH experience

 ---

-## 📦 How to Install
+## 📦 How to Install (Automatic)

-1. Open Termux (preferably updated)
+1. Make sure you are using **Termux from F-Droid** (not Play Store)
-2. Run this one-liner:
+2. Copy-paste this into Termux:

 ```bash
 curl -LO https://raw.githubusercontent.com/zenoralinux/zenora-android/main/install-zenora.sh